navarral/serdif-api/README.md

 ## How to use serdif-api
-The following instructions are Linux based and the venv folder of the repo provides the required Python version and packages required.
+The following instructions are Linux and Windows based using the respective distributions, which contain the necessary build to run the serdif-api.

 ### Setup